GetSetAbhi/High-Level-System-Design/wallet/README.md

 5. Asynchronously, the PSP calls the payment service via a `callbackUrl` so that payment service can update the status of the order linked with the `psp_code`. the `callbackUrl` is registered with the PSP during the initial setup while integrating the PSP withour payment service.

+6. Once the payment service receives a payment successful event, it sends a payment successful event into Kafka queue.
+The wallet service and the ledger service will be the listeners of these events and once received will perform their respective tasks.

 Following is the example of a sample payment intent POST api.

 ```